johnfyoung/spotifyexport/README.md

    - Visit <https://developer.spotify.com/dashboard> and create an application.
    - Add `https://localhost:5000/auth/spotify/callback` to the redirect URIs.
    - Copy the client ID and client secret.
+   - The development server refuses to start if the redirect URI is not HTTPS, because Spotify will return `INVALID_CLIENT: Insecure redirect URI` otherwise.

 2. **Create Google OAuth credentials**
    - Open <https://console.cloud.google.com/apis/credentials> in the Google Cloud project you want to use.